 Move on to next step, if Outlook is not performing any such task.

 Outlook performs best when it is up-to-date.
 It is recommended to set Windows Update settings to automatic download and install updates.
 These updates are considered very useful in fixing bugs, providing new features, and enhancing performance.

-If your computer is already up-to-date and if the problem persists, try fixing the issue with next step.
+If your computer is already up-to-date and if the problem persists, try fixing the issue with the next step.

 Repairing office programs in your computer can help fix issues such as Outlook not responding, or freezing, or hanging.
 Such errors in files get corrected automatically.

 - Close any Office programs that are running.